FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/03. Raspberry Pi/Camera operation & Image processing/Dataset preparation and preprocessing/README.md

+Here is the updated version of your task with the part involving the USB webcam removed:

+---

 # UNITED INTERNATIONAL UNIVERSITY (UIU)
 ## Dept. of Computer Science & Engineering

-## Experiment: Dataset Preparation and Preprocessing using Raspberry Pi Camera and USB Webcam
+## Experiment: Dataset Preparation and Preprocessing using Raspberry Pi Camera

 ### Objective
-To capture images and videos using PiCamera and USB webcam, preprocess them (normalization, resizing, color conversion, etc.), and prepare datasets for basic machine learning tasks.
+To capture images and videos using PiCamera, preprocess them (normalization, resizing, color conversion, etc.), and prepare datasets for basic machine learning tasks.

 ## What You Need
 - Raspberry Pi 4B with Raspbian OS installed.
-- PiCamera or USB webcam.
+- PiCamera.
 - Internet connection for installing packages.
 - Monitor, keyboard, and mouse connected to Raspberry Pi.